drinking water - water quality monitoring

 Cyanotoxin Monitoring Program

-Summer 2024 marks the tenth year of DWGPD's voluntary cyanotoxin monitoring program for public drinking water systems.
-This program offers no-cost microcystin analysis of raw and finished water for surface water systems across the state, from July to early November.
-Samples are analyzed by the Vermont Agriculture and Environmental Laboratory (VAEL).
+The summer of 2024 marks the tenth year of DWGPD's voluntary cyanotoxin monitoring program for public drinking water systems.
+This program offers no-cost analysis of raw and finished water for microcystin (a potent liver toxin produced by some species of cyanobacteria) to surface water systems across the state.
+Samples are analyzed on a weekly basis from July to early November by the Vermont Agriculture and Environmental Laboratory (VAEL).